mindfulcoder49/iris-api-interface-generator/README.md

 ## Instructional Guide

-The application includes an instructional guide that provides detailed steps on how to use the API Documentation Query Tool.
+The application includes an instructional guide that provides detailed steps on how to use the IRIS API Interface Generator.
 This guide can be toggled for visibility during the usage of the application.

 ![Instructional Guide](misc/instructions.png)

 # IRIS API Interface Generator

-## What is the API Documentation Query Tool?
+## What is the IRIS API Interface Generator?

-The API Documentation Query Tool is a powerful application that allows users to interact with third-party APIs by generating dynamic forms based on the APIs' documentation.
+The IRIS API Interface Generator is a powerful application that allows users to interact with third-party APIs by generating dynamic forms based on the APIs' documentation.
 By simply pasting the API documentation into the tool, users can create custom query forms that enable them to send requests directly to the API and receive responses, all without manual coding.

 ## Key Features